- 1 Will bankruptcy have an impact on my business?

 Debt Management Plan

-DMP is an agreement made via a third party who will help to negotiate a repayment plan with your creditors at a rate you can afford each month.
+Debt Management Plan is an agreement made via a third party who will help to negotiate a repayment plan with your creditors at a rate you can afford each month.